Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Juni 2025 15.36.31 UTC
+- WIB: Kamis, 12 Juni 2025 16.30.14 UTC
-- WITA: Kamis, 12 Juni 2025 16.36.31 UTC
+- WITA: Kamis, 12 Juni 2025 17.30.14 UTC
-- WIT: Kamis, 12 Juni 2025 17.36.31 UTC
+- WIT: Kamis, 12 Juni 2025 18.30.14 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational